frctl/fractal/README.md

 Unfortunately, Fractal has suffered over the years with out-of-date dependencies and is now officially [unmaintained](https://github.com/frctl/fractal/issues/1167).
-I use Fractal frequently and successfully in customer projects and therefore have the desire to maintain a _version_ of Fractal with up-to-date dependencies, but I do not use all of the features of the official branch, so I am providing this fork instead.
+We have used Fractal successfully in customer projects and therefore have the desire to maintain a _version_ of Fractal with up-to-date dependencies.
+Since we do not use all of the features of the official branch, we are am providing this fork instead.

 **The goal of this fork is to maximize maintainability for customer projects and _not_ to provide complete feature parity with the official branch.** The project is therefore developed with the following concrete goals:

 1. Maximize maintainability by reducing size of source code
 2. Minimize number of dependencies

-I use real Fractal projects to test any changes that I make to the source code.
-However, this also means that **any feature that I do not personally use for any Fractal projects is at risk of being removed in the future** (especially if it uses dependencies which are poorly maintained).
+We use real Fractal projects to test any changes that we make to the source code.
+However, this also means that **any feature that we do not personally use for any Fractal projects is at risk of being removed in the future** (especially if it uses dependencies which are poorly maintained).

 ## Migration Guide from `@frctl/fractal` to `fractal-fork`